Alex Verdugo Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.

-- The Twins have the third-ranked team ERA among all league pitching staffs (3.65).
+- The Twins' 3.74 team ERA ranks fourth across all MLB pitching staffs.

-- Twins pitchers combine to give up the sixth-fewest home runs in baseball (73 total, one per game).
+- Twins pitchers combine to give up the ninth-fewest home runs in baseball (76 total, one per game).

-- In his most recent time out on Wednesday, the righty went six innings against the Milwaukee Brewers, giving up two earned runs while surrendering six hits.
+- In his last appearance on Thursday against the Detroit Tigers, the right-hander tossed four innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.